Terpene: Applications

-The one terpene that has major applications is natural rubber (i.e. polyisoprene).
+One terpene that has major applications is natural rubber (i.e., polyisoprene).
 The possibility that other terpenes could be used as precursors to produce synthetic polymers has been investigated as an alternative to the use of petroleum-based feedstocks.
 However, few of these applications have been commercialized.
 Many other terpenes, however, have smaller scale commercial and industrial applications.
-For example, turpentine, a mixture of terpenes (e.g. pinene), obtained from the distillation of pine tree resin, is used as an organic solvent and as a chemical feedstock (mainly for the production of other terpenoids).
+For example, turpentine, a mixture of terpenes (e.g., pinene), obtained from the distillation of pine tree resin, is used as an organic solvent and as a chemical feedstock (mainly for the production of other terpenoids).
 Rosin, another by-product of conifer tree resin, is widely used as an ingredient in a variety of industrial products, such as inks, varnishes and adhesives.
-Rosin is also used by violinists (and players of similar bowed instruments) to increase friction on the bow hair.
+Rosin is also used by violinists (and players of similar bowed instruments) to increase friction on the bow hair, by ballet dancers on the soles of their shoes to maintain traction on the floor, by gymnasts to keep their grips while performing, and by baseball pitchers to improve their control of the baseball.
 Terpenes are widely used as fragrances and flavors in consumer products such as perfumes, cosmetics and cleaning products, as well as food and drink products.
 For example, the aroma and flavor of hops comes, in part, from sesquiterpenes (mainly α-humulene and β-caryophyllene), which affect beer quality.
 Some form hydroperoxides that are valued as catalysts in the production of polymers.

 Many terpenes have been shown to have pharmacological effects, although most studies are from laboratory research, and clinical research in humans is preliminary.
 Terpenes are also components of some traditional medicines, such as aromatherapy.

 Reflecting their defensive role in plants, terpenes are used as active ingredients of pesticides in agriculture.

 Physical and chemical properties

 Terpenes are colorless, although impure samples are often yellow.
 Boiling points scale with molecular size: terpenes, sesquiterpenes, and diterpenes respectively at 110, 160, and 220 °C. Being highly non-polar, they are insoluble in water.
 Being hydrocarbons, they are highly flammable and have low specific gravity (float on water).
-They are tactilely light oils considerably less viscous than familiar vegetable oils like corn oil (28 cP), with viscosity ranging from 1 cP (a la water) to 6 cP.
+They are tactilely light oils considerably less viscous than familiar vegetable oils like corn oil (28 cP), with viscosity ranging from 1 cP (à la water) to 6 cP.
 Terpenes are local irritants and can cause gastrointestinal disturbances if ingested.

 Terpenoids (mono-, sesqui-, di-, etc.) have similar physical properties but tend to be more polar and hence slightly more soluble in water and somewhat less volatile than their terpene analogues.
 Highly polar derivatives of terpenoids are the glycosides, which are linked to sugars.
 These are water-soluble solids.